The official blog of the Lung Institute.

 Manage Lung Disease at Home for Better Breathing

 With these tips to help you manage lung disease at home, you can make your home a sanctuary for better breathing.
-In combination with your treatment plan and self-management plan, many patients have found stem cell therapy to help them regain their quality of life and improve their lung function.
+In combination with your treatment plan and self-management plan, many patients have found cellular therapy to help them regain their quality of life and improve their lung function.
 We are happy to answer your questions, so feel free to contact us at (800) 729-3065 to learn more.